ddossot/magento-connector/example-search-product-and-update-media/README.txt

 HOW TO DEMO:
   1. Set the following system properties:
-    a. magento.username.
-This is the username of your Magento Account
+    a. magentoUsername This is the username of your Magento Account
-    b. magento.password.
-This is the password of your Magento account
+    b. magentoPassword This is the password of your Magento account
-  	c. magento.address.
-This is the url of your Magento server
+  	c. magentoAddress This is the url of your Magento server
-  	d. s3.accessKey.
-This is the access key of your Amazon Account
+  	d. s3AccessKey This is the access key of your Amazon Account
     e. s3.secetKey.
 This is the secret key of your Amazon Account
     f. s3.bucketName.
 This is a test bucket from where images where being uploaded to Magento
   2. Run the "SetupS3ImageFlow", "SetupS3BucketFlow" and "SetupMagentoFlow" only once, in order to create a bucket, an image and some products